• Airbag warning light on the dashboard

 • Do not ignore the airbag warning light.

-Driving with a malfunctioning airbag system can be dangerous and may violate vehicle safety laws.
+Driving with a malfunctioning airbag system can be dangerous and may violate vehicle safety regulations.

 Q: Can I drive with the B0030 code?